ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/rte.md

 The Rich Text Editor is like a word processor that allows you to create richly-formatted content without writing any HTML.
 For example, you can create links, insert images, create bulleted or numbered lists, and a whole lot more.

-You can find more about general RTE configuration [Rich Text Editor add-ons documentation](/add-ons/rte.md).
+You can find out more about general RTE configuration by reading the [Rich Text Editor add-ons documentation](/add-ons/rte.md).

 ## Field Options

 When creating or modifying RTE field, the following field settings are available.

-- **Editor Configuration** - pre-created Tool Set to use for this field.
+- **Editor Configuration** - pre-created tool set to use for this field.
 - **Defer CKEditor initialization?** - turning this on will initialize the field's editing feature only when it will be focused
 - **Column type in database** - database column type to hold your data.
 TEXT (64Kb) is usually good for an article.
 If your field content is rather a book, select MEDIUMTEXT (16Mb)